Hello, my name is Sarah Mueller and I blog over at Early Bird Mom. Today I’m sharing with you how to properly care for new clothes.

 But for a woman who wants to look nice, these tips are a small price to pay.

-Whether you buy your clothes new or give thrift store finds a little extra TLC, your clothing is an investment.
+Whether you buy your clothes new or give thrift store finds a little extra TLC, your clothing garments are an investment.
 Take a little extra care to protect that investment and you’ll be able to enjoy your best clothes for many years!

 Sarah Mueller believes that outer order contributes to inner calm!
 She’s a sometimes frazzled mom to 4 boys in PA, encourager to moms everywhere, and author of Step-by-Step Decluttering.